Asset Allocation tutorial and primer for investors and financial advisors.

 Free Business Owner Calculators

 2) Security Selection: This is deciding which investment to buy or sell compared to others of the same type.
 For example, deciding whether to buy a bond or a growth stock would be an asset allocation or market timing decision.
-Deciding whether to buy AMD or Intel would be a security selection decision.
-This is because both stocks are in the same asset class.
-Stock or ETF picking is the most-common form of security selection.

 Asset classes are how different types of investments are categorized to distinguish them from one another.
 For example, CDs, bonds, stocks, gold, and real estate are different in terms of risk, reward, taxation, and income.